vertis/vertis-io/_posts/2013-09-19-how-to-build-an-rpm-using-mock.md

 Mock looks in /etc/mock for the config that you specify, in this case `/etc/mock/epel-6-x86_64.cfg`.
 It is from here that it finds information on how to deploy the dependecies.
 If you have custom repositories, you'll want to create your own file.

-And voila, your very own professionally built RPM.
+And voilà, your own professionally built RPM.